 The storage node's role is to store and return data.
 Aside from reliably storing data, nodes should provide network bandwidth and appropriate responsiveness.
 Storage nodes are selected to store data based on various criteria: ping time, latency, throughput, bandwidth caps, sufficient disk space, geographic location, uptime, history of responding accurately to audits, and so forth.
-In return for their service, nodes are paid.
+In return for their service, nodes are paid for both data egress and data at rest.